Minimum Energy Efficiency Standards (MEES)

 What can I do to improve my building’s EPC rating?

-For an office building in London with 10,000 sq ft it could equate to £41,500 per month of lost income, should it become unlettable.
+Apart from that, for an office building in London with 10,000 sq ft it could equate to £41,500 per month of lost income, should it become unlettable.

 We offer a free plant room site survey to assess current heating and hot water equipment and see if there is room for improvement in energy efficiency.
 If we have access to the current heating bills we also can produce an energy savings calculation.
 This shows how much could be saved on gas bills by changing boilers and water heaters and how long it will take for the project to pay back.